stelcodes/nuzzle/README.md

 If the `:id` is a **vector of keywords**, it represents a typical **webpage**.
 The `:id` `[:blog-posts :catching-pikachu]` translates to the URI `"/blog-posts/catching-pikachu"` and will be rendered to disk as `<output-dir>/blog-posts/catching-pikachu/index.html`.
 Nuzzle calls these *webpage maps*.

 If the `:id` is a singular **keyword**, the map just contains extra information about the site.
 It has no effect on the website structure.
 It can easily be retrieved inside your `render-webpage` function later on.
-Nuzzle calls these *metadata maps*.
+Nuzzle calls these *peripheral maps*.

 Here's another annotated example of a `:site-data` value:
 ```clojure